npm/rfcs/accepted/0026-add-types-metadata-to-package-json.md

 ```

-The shape of this info is based on the work we did in [Algolia's npm search index](https://github.com/algolia/npm-search/pull/346).
-The information can be generated via:
+The shape of this info is based on the work we did in [Algolia's npm search index](https://github.com/algolia/npm-search/pull/346) but different.
+The information can be generated automatically via:

-- Detecting explicit `"types"` or `"typings"` (for TS explicitly, from reading [their docs](https://flow.org/en/docs/declarations/), Flow does not have a field like this) in the manifest, and just moving that field's value across directly
+- Detecting explicit `"types"` or `"typings"` (for TS explicitly, from reading [their docs](https://flow.org/en/docs/declarations/), Flow does not have a field like this) in the manifest, and just moving that field's value across directly.
 - Resolving the `main` with both TypeScript and Flow's extra file resolvers (e.g. when `distribution/danger.js` look for the files `distribution/danger.js.flow` and `distribution/danger.d.ts`)
 - If we got here then there are no TS/Flow files in the package, and we could do nothing or leave an empty `"_typesRoot": {}`